Holidays to South Africa – Travel Guide, Holiday Planning Tips and Travel Information

 The nature of South Africa is very diverse and full of opposites – desserts face green landscapes with sprinkling waterfalls.
 The Atlantic and Indian ocean meet each other at the south tip of the country.
 In the dessert, there are more beaches and in the north is the large Tafelberg.
 The whole diversity of the country can be explored best in an excursion across the country.
 Along the “Garden Route” you find the maritime atmosphere of the south cap.
 The “Wine Route” at Stellenbosch at the south cap of the land goes along the most important wine goods of South Africa.
 The wildlife is best explored in a South Africa holiday safari through the National parks.
 The “Big Five” (Elephants, Rhinos, Buffalos, Lions, Leopards) can be observed in their natural habitat at close range.
-A sightseeing flight over the landscapes of South Africa shows the opposition of the landscapes in an overview to South Africa holidays lovers.
+A sightseeing flight over the landscapes of South Africa shows the opposition of the landscapes in an overview to holidays to South Africa lovers.

 South Africa is a land that offers something for every interest.
 The metropolises Johannesburg, Cape Town and Tshwane are attractive for people who like the big city life with it’s shopping opportunities and night life.
 Nature lovers of South Africa tour can explore the many national parks and diverse wild and plant life.
 Athletes find their paradise at the south cape where the beaches invite to water sports.
 Besides that, Rugby and Soccer are national sports in South Africa that can be practiced or observed everywhere.
 Cultural lovers find many galleries, theaters and museums.
 The big cities here are not always the first point of interest.
 You also find attractive points of interest in less popular cities.